 Palazzo Rosso (the red palace) is beautiful inside with art collections and some of the rooms are preserved with original furniture and decoration.
 If you can go the top the views are amazing.

-It was built between 1671 and 1677.
-The Brignole Sale family owned the palace until 1874.
-After that is was given to the city of Genoa and it became a public gallery.
+It was built between 1671 and 1677 and the Brignole Sale family owned the palace until 1874, later it was given to the city of Genoa and it became a public gallery.

-Palazzo Bianco (the white palace) is another beautiful palace with an art collection and stately rooms.
-It was built between 1530 and 1540.
+Palazzo Bianco (the white palace) is another beautiful palace with an art collection and stately rooms, that was built between 1530 and 1540.

 The De Franchi family owned the palace until 1711, it was then inherited by the Brignole Sale family.
 In 1884 it became a public gallery.
 Both museums are in Via Garibaldi.